outl1ne/nova-page-manager/README.md

 You can overwrite the package resources (Page & Region) by setting the config options in `nova-page-manager.php`.

 Note: If you create your resources under `App\Nova` namespace, to avoid key duplication you must manually register all other resources in the `NovaServiceProvider`.
-See [Registering resources](https://nova.laravel.com/docs/2.0/resources/#registering-resources)
+See [registering resources](https://nova.laravel.com/docs/2.0/resources/#registering-resources) on Nova documentation.

 ## Helper functions